Trithemian Web™

 I was born in Elizabeth City, North Carolina.
 Our family moved four or five times before we ended up in Charleston in 1957.
 In 1997, I moved to Raleigh, North Carolina to work with the world renowned tiger expert and preservationist Dr. Michael Bleyman.

-Even though I’ve lived in Raleigh for the past 26 years, I still call Charleston my home because I did all my growing up there.
+Even though I’ve lived in Raleigh for the past 26 years, I still call Charleston my home because I did most of my growing up there.
 The city, its location and the people I grew up with molded my path.

 Can you tell us about your background and what lead you down the path to becoming an artist and ultimately experimenting with NFTs?